Frequently Asked Questions

 For example, for CY2015 the minimum glibc was set to 2.12 which meant that releases earlier than CentOS 6.0 or Ubuntu 12.04, just to take those distributions as an example, were not supported by CY2015 because they shipped with an older version of glibc.

 The VFX Reference Platform is a collaborative project.
-So far, we have the enthusiastic support of all of the major application providers for the visual effects and animation industry, including Autodesk, The Foundry and Side Effects Software.
+So far, we have the enthusiastic support of all of the major application providers for the visual effects and animation industry, including Autodesk, Foundry and Side Effects Software.

 There are two ways to participate: First, any interested person or company may join the discussion at vfx-platform-discuss@googlegroups.com.
 Second, we have formed a Working Group who hold regular conference calls to ensure progress is made in complicated areas.
-The Working group is made up of interested parties invited by the VES Technology Committee and currently has several members, one representative from the VES and one each from several software vendors.
+The Working Group is made up of interested parties invited by the VES Technology Committee and currently has several members, one representative from the VES and one each from several software vendors.

 There is no certification program, but you are encouraged to advertise the fact that your software is compliant with a specific iteration of the VFX Reference Platform and link to this website.